ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How Chrome’s V8 Engine Executes JavaScript Code: A Deep Dive - <a href="https://javascript.plainenglish.io/how-chromes-v8-engine-executes-javascript-code-a-deep-dive-d4ec98807608?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asjad Abrar`**

+<blockquote>If you are someone who is confused about how JavaScript code is executed in a browser, then don't worry, I will teach you.
+I would like to…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+I Tried 30+ JavaScript Courses on Udemy, Here are My Top 5 Recommendations for 2026 - <a href="https://medium.com/javarevisited/i-tried-30-javascript-courses-on-udemy-here-are-my-top-5-recommendations-for-2026-6f3f706bd59e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `javinpaul`**

+<blockquote>My favorite Udemy Courses to learn JavaScript for Web Development in 2026
+Continue reading on Javarevisited »</blockquote>

+<h3>3.
+The 7 JavaScript Tricks That Instantly Made My Code 10x Cleaner - <a href="https://javascript.plainenglish.io/the-7-javascript-tricks-that-instantly-made-my-code-10x-cleaner-57517a5ba8a1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>Small, overlooked JS features that quietly separate juniors from seniors especially when you’re building automation workflows
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
 15 JavaScript Projects You Can Build as a Beginner (Step-by-Step Learning Guide) - <a href="https://medium.com/@contactsaymymeow/15-javascript-projects-you-can-build-as-a-beginner-step-by-step-learning-guide-4da0e6f25782?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Contactsaymymeow`**